glennr/blog/content/posts/eslint-config-for-react--redux-projects.md

   - web development
 tags:
   - tooling
-  - js
+  - JavaScript
-  - react
+  - ReactJS
-  - redux
+  - Redux
   - static-analysis
 ---

-In my ongoing love affair with static code analysis tools, I wanted to find a good code linter for Javascript, to use with Sublime.
-More specifically, a React.js project, with Mocha for tests, and of course using the awesome ES6 syntax (with Babel).
+In my ongoing love affair with static code analysis tools, I wanted to find a good code linter for JavaScript, to use with Sublime.
+More specifically, a ReactJS project, with Mocha for tests, and of course using the awesome ES6 syntax (with Babel).

 With a background in Ruby and Go, I'm used to some great tooling like Rubocop/BeautifyRuby/govet/gofmt/golint.
-I enjoy the tight feedback loop of running a linter (i.e. automatically on saving a file).
+There is a tight feedback loop when running a linter (automatically on saving a file).
 A team discussing+agreeing+following+evolving the same coding style on a project is a good thing, and fun process to be a part of.

 Also, if you're relatively new to a language, code linters can be a great source of learning to avoid common mistakes.

-In terms of Javascript, there are some decent JS linter tools out there, for example;
+In terms of JavaScript, there are some decent JS linter tools out there, for example;

 - [JSLint](http://www.jslint.com/)
 - [JSCS](http://jscs.info/)